1. 25G Cable Interface Types

 CA-25G-N

-FEC function does not need to be enabled on the host interface
+No need to enable FEC on the host interface

 MCP2M00-A002E30N